* FREE SHIPPING ON ORDERS $20 OR MORE! *

 This is an extremely long storage yellow onion.
 Patterson Long Day Onion has the same firmness and storage qualities as Copra, with a larger size, better uniformity, and higher yield potential.
 Medium-large, blocky bulbs with dark yellow skin and thin necks that dry quickly.
 Adaptation: 38-55° latitude.
 Harvest in about 104 days.

-Red Long of Tropea Onion 200 Open Pollinated Seeds
+Onion Long-Day Red Long Of Tropea 200 Non-GMO, Open Pollinated Seeds

 Superior red color, long storage.
 Uniform, large onions with deep red